papivot/pace-docs/PKS Workload Deployment using Helm.md

               servicePort: 8080
 ```

 Copy and save the file as a yaml.
-Modify the `[[ cluster fqdn ]]` variable to meet your a cluster FQDN that you will use to access workloads - eg awscluster00.awscloud.navneetv.com.
+Modify the `[[ cluster fqdn ]]` variable to meet your a cluster FQDN that you will use to access workloads - e.g. awscluster00.awscloud.navneetv.com.
 This is specific to your DNS environment.

-Apply the yaml file
+Apply the yaml file-

 >`kubectl apply -f traefik.yml`